TooTallNate/Java-WebSocket/README.markdown

 If you do not have a valid **certificate** in place then you will have to create a self signed one.
 Browsers will simply refuse the connection in case of a bad certificate and will not ask the user to accept it.
-So the first step will be to make a browser to accept your self signed certificate. ( https://bugzilla.mozilla.org/show_bug.cgi?id=594502 ).<br>
+So the first step will be, to make a browser to accept your self signed certificate. ( https://bugzilla.mozilla.org/show_bug.cgi?id=594502 ).<br>
 If the websocket server url is `wss://localhost:8000` visit the url `https://localhost:8000` with your browser.
 The browser will recognize the handshake and allow you to accept the certificate.

 The vm option `-Djavax.net.debug=all` can help to find out if there is a problem with the certificate.